deathbeds/pidgy/pidgy/extension.md

 - `loader` ensures the ability to important python, markdown, and notebook documents
 - `tangle` defines the heuristics for translating [Markdown] to [Python].
 - `extras` introduces experimental syntaxes specific to `pidgy`.
-- `metadata` retains information as the shell and kernel interact with each other.
 - `testing` adds unittest and doctest capabilities to each cell execution.
 - `weave` defines a [Markdown] forward display system that templates and displays the input.